-

 Go to article2025.10.06 House Committee on Oversight and Government Reform Letter to DHS Secretary Noem re Spyware

 Representatives Summer Lee, Shontel Brown, and Yassamin Ansari led a letter sent to DHS Secretary Noem discussing concerns about ICE's contract with Paragon Solutions, particularly its surveillance product Graphite.
 The letter argues that the contract threatens privacy, constitutional protections, and civil liberties.
 The lawmakers worry "ICE will abuse Graphite software to target immigrants, people of color, and individuals who express opposition to ICE's repeated attacks on the rule of law."
+It also sought greater transparency and access to communications and documents regarding the software and ICE's strategy for deploying it.

 Go to article